Hate speech laws in Canada: Provisions of the Alberta Human Rights Act

 The Alberta Human Rights Act prohibits hate signs, notices, publications and statements which are "likely to expose a person or a class of persons to hatred or contempt", based on their "race, religious beliefs, colour, gender, gender identity, gender expression, physical disability, mental disability, age, ancestry, place of origin, marital status, source of income, family status or sexual orientation."
 There are then several qualifications to that prohibition, including a provision that it is not to "interfere with the free expression of any opinion on any subject.

 Any person who believes there has been a breach of the Human Rights Act may file a complaint with the Alberta Human Rights Commission.
 If the Commission believes the complaint has merit, the Commission refers the complaint to the Alberta Human Rights Tribunal for a hearing.
 If the Tribunal upholds the complaint, it can order remedies of a civil nature, which may include monetary damages.
-The Tribunal's decision can be appealed to the Alberta Court of Queen's Bench.
+The Tribunal's decision can be appealed to the Alberta Court of King's Bench.
 Breach of the hatred provision is not an offence.